Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 43-point total in three of five games this season.
+- Pittsburgh and its opponents have combined to put up more than 42.5 points in three of five games this season.

-- Seattle's games have gone over 43 points in all five opportunities this season.

-- The combined points per game average of the two teams, 42.8, is 0.2 points fewer than Sunday's over/under.

-- The 47.6 points per game these two squads have surrendered to opponents this season are 4.6 more than the 43 over/under in this contest.
+- The 47.6 points per game these two squads have allowed to opponents this season are 5.1 more than the 42.5 total in this contest.

-- Steelers games this season feature an average total of 44.3 points, a number 1.3 points higher than Sunday's over/under.

-- The 43-point over/under for this game is 9.3 points below the 52.3 points per game average total in Seahawks games this season.

 Steelers stats and trends